HW-PlayersPatch/File_Share/ChangeLists/Build 10 Change List.md

 * The RU available on each mission has been tweaked to account for the Kushan research cost changes below.

 ## Balance
-* After the big Homeworld 3 announcement, we decided to release build 10 early as a 'work in progress'.
-Some balance changes are experimental and may be altered in the next build.
+* Following the Homeworld 3 announcement in August, we decided to release build 10 early as a 'work in progress'.
+Some changes are experimental and will be further refined in September.
 A detailed balance change list will be included with build 11.